Menu

 Warranty and Support

 All our lights come with at least a 5-year warranty, and all warranty support is based in the USA.
-We take customer support seriously, and helping you with a warranty claim is important to us.
-Our experienced support team understands the importance of keeping your lighting operational and will work quickly to resolve any warranty issues.
+Our support team understands the importance of keeping your lighting operational and will work quickly to resolve any warranty issues.

 Professional Lighting Design Support for Ski Mountain Projects

-Our experienced lighting specialists provide complimentary custom lighting plans for ski mountains that optimize fixture placement, wattage selection, and beam angles for your specific terrain.
-We analyze your slope dimensions, existing electrical infrastructure, and operational requirements to deliver precise energy savings calculations that demonstrate your return on investment.
-Each plan includes detailed photometric analysis showing foot-candle levels across your entire ski area to ensure uniform coverage while meeting industry safety standards for winter sports facilities and half-pipes.
-Our team draws from decades of experience in mountain lighting applications, having worked with ski resorts across North America to solve complex illumination challenges.
-When you choose LED Lighting Supply, you receive expert technical support throughout your project backed by our USA-based customer service team.
+Each plan includes a detailed photometric analysis showing foot-candle levels across your ski area to ensure uniform coverage while meeting industry safety standards.
+Our team draws from 15+ years of experience in mountain lighting applications, supporting ski resorts across North America.
+When you choose LED Lighting Supply, you receive expert technical support throughout your project, backed by our USA-based customer service team.

 LED Lights for Ski Mountains Frequently Asked Questions